chauff/IN4325/projectAppliedNLP.md

 We have a first deadline in week 3.2, so you will get early feedback on the suitability of your proposal.

 ## Report formats
-(These are the same as for core IR.)

 ### Project proposal